Skip to content

 5. Save the exported .json file to your machine.

-Tip: Bruno's Export panel also offers Bruno Collection (ZIP), Single File (YAML), and OpenAPI Specification formats — for migrating to Postmate Client, Postman is the one you want.
+Tip: Bruno's Export panel also offers Bruno Collection (ZIP), Single File (YAML), and OpenAPI Specification formats.
+Choose Postman unless you specifically need one of the others — it's the format both Postman and Postmate Client import directly.

 1. In the Postmate Client sidebar, click the hamburger menu (☰) next to the collection search bar.

-Postmate Client collections panel hamburger menu showing Import Postman/Postmate optionClick the hamburger icon above your collections list to open the import menu.
+Postmate Client collections panel hamburger menu showing Import Collection optionClick the hamburger icon above your collections list to open the import menu.

 2. Select Import Postman/Postmate.